juspay/omnix/doc/src/om/ci.md

 ## Results JSON and closure {#out-link}

 Just like `nix build`, `om ci` will produce a `result` symlink that contains a JSON of all store paths built.
 Use options `--out-link <PATH>` and `--no-out-link` to control this behaviour.

+As long as this symlink exists, your built paths will survive garbage collection.

 ## Using in Github Actions {#gh}